What are cookies and how do we use them?

 A cookie is a small data file which websites may require your web browser

 to store on your computer’s hard drive.
-These cookies help the website owners analyse web traffic, and allows your web browser to remember that you have visited us before.
+These cookies help the website owners analyze web traffic, and allows your web browser to remember that you have visited us before.

 Cookies allow web applications to respond to you as an individual and

-to customise your experience.
+to customize your experience.
 The web application can then tailor its responses to your needs, by reading and remembering information about your preferences in these cookies.